Wisconsin Workers Comp Claims: Eligibility, Filing and Appeals

 Temporary Disability Payments for Wage Loss

-If you are unable to work while recovering from your injury or illness for at least three days, you can receive wage loss payments, called temporary disability.
-You will receive 2/3 of the weekly wage you were making at the time of injury, subject to certain maximums.
+If you are unable to work while recovering from your injury or illness for at least three days, you can receive wage loss payments, called temporary total disability benefits.
+You will receive two-thirds of your average weekly wage at the time of injury, subject to an annual cap.
+For 2017, you cannot receive more than $961 per week.
 You will receive a check on a weekly basis, with the first check arriving approximately 14 days after your last day at work.

 Permanent Disability Compensation